theanh28/theanh28/README.md

 -->
 ## About

 I'm a CS student in UMass Amherst with interest in website/app backend and systems in general.
-I hope to make projects with simple and good architecture.
+I hope to make projects with effective yet simple architecture.

 ## Some languages I used